hamzamushtaq840/Portfolio/README.md

 - Interactive user interface with smooth navigation.
 - Sections to display information about me, experience, projects, testimonial, and contact.
 - Links to my social media profiles and other online platforms.
-- Integration with external APIs, such as GitHub to fetch project repositories.

 ## Installation